-PETER S. AMENTA, M.D., Ph.D., is Dean of the University of Medicine & Dentistry of New Jersey-Robert Wood Johnson Medical School and Professor & Chairman of the Department of Pathology and Laboratory Medicine of the Robert Wood Johnson Medical School.
-As Interim Dean, Dr. Amenta is responsible for all academic, research, and clinical activities of the medical school.
+PETER S. AMENTA, MD, PhD, is Dean of the University of Medicine and Dentistry of New Jersey-Robert Wood Johnson Medical School and Professor and Chairman of the Department of Pathology and Laboratory Medicine of the Robert Wood Johnson Medical School.
+As Dean, Dr. Amenta is responsible for all academic, research and clinical activities of the medical school.

-Dr. Amenta received a Bachelor of Science degree from Trinity College in Hartford, Connecticut; and Master of Science and Ph.D. degrees in Anatomy as well as his medical degree from Hahnemann University in Philadelphia.
-He is Board Certified by the National Board of Medical Examiners and the American Board of Pathology (Anatomic and Clinical Pathology).
-Dr. Amenta is also a member of The Cancer Institute of New Jersey and its Internal Advisory Board; and serves as a Director of Immunohistochemistry Shared Resource.
+Dr. Amenta received a bachelor of science degree from Trinity College in Hartford, CT, and master of science and doctoral degrees in anatomy as well as his medical degree from Hahnemann University in Philadelphia.
+He is board certified by the National Board of Medical Examiners and the American Board of Pathology (Anatomic and Clinical Pathology).
+Dr. Amenta is also a member of The Cancer Institute of New Jersey and its Internal Advisory Board and serves as a Director of Immunohistochemistry Shared Resource.

-Dr. Chansky received his Medical Degree from the University of Rochester School of Medicine in Rochester, New York and is Board Certified in both Internal Medicine and Emergency Medicine.
-He completed his residency training in Internal Medicine at the Hospital of the University of Pennsylvania where he moved on to serve as Chief Resident prior to coming to Cooper full time.
-Dr. Chansky has many teaching awards for his commitment to academics from the Robert Wood Johnson Medical School where he taught for more than two decades.
+Dr. Chansky received his medical degree from the University of Rochester School of Medicine in Rochester, NY and is board certified in both Internal Medicine and Emergency Medicine.
+He completed his residency training in Internal Medicine at the Hospital of the University of Pennsylvania, where he moved on to serve as Chief Resident prior to coming to Cooper full time.
+Dr. Chansky has many teaching awards for his commitment to academics from the Robert Wood Johnson Medical School,where he taught for more than two decades.
 In 2003 he was inducted into the Masters Education Guild at University of Medicine and Dentistry of New Jersey, the first Camden Campus faculty member to be so honored.

-LEON D. DEMBO, ESQ., is the managing member of the law firm Dembo & Saldutti LLP in Cherry Hill, New Jersey where his practice is concentrated in the areas of real estate and commercial law.
+LEON D. DEMBO, Esq., is the managing member of the law firm Dembo & Saldutti LLP in Cherry Hill, NJ, where his practice is concentrated in the areas of real estate and commercial law.

-Mr. Dembo received a Bachelor of Arts degree, Cum Laude, from Georgetown University and earned his Juris Doctor degree from Rutgers University Law School, Camden, New Jersey.
+Mr. Dembo received a bachelor of arts degree, cum laude, from Georgetown University and earned his juris doctor degree from Rutgers University Law School, Camden, NJ.
 He was admitted to the practice of law in 1980 and is licensed in the State of New Jersey and the Commonwealth of Pennsylvania.

 Mr. Dembo is a past Vice-President and currently serves on the Board of Managers for the Katz Jewish Community Center of South Jersey.
 He resides in Voorhees with his wife, Jody, and their two children, Adam and Michelle.

 Mr. DiFlorio is active in several community organizations.
-His special interest is in helping children afflicted with Progeria--a rare, pre-mature-aging disease.
-He also works with the Sunshine Foundation, which brings more than 30 children with Progeria disease from all around the world together for an annual week-long reunion.
+His special interest is in helping children afflicted with progeria--a rare, premature-aging disease.
+He also works with the Sunshine Foundation, which brings more than 30 children with progeria from all around the world together for an annual week-long reunion.

 Mr. DiFlorio is a graduate of Temple University, with a bachelor’s degree in accounting.
-He and his family reside in Voorhees, New Jersey.
+He and his family reside in Voorhees, NJ.

-GENEROSA GRANA, MD, FACP, is Director of the Cooper Cancer Institute and Head of the Division of Hematology/Oncology at Cooper University Hospital.
+GENEROSA GRANA, MD, FACP, is Director of the Cooper Cancer Institute and Head of the Division of Hematology/Oncology at Cooper University Health Care.
 She is an expert in the field of genetics and breast cancer.
-She is also adjunct assistant professor at the Coriell Institute for Medical Research in Camden, New Jersey.
+She is also Adjunct Assistant Professor at the Coriell Institute for Medical Research in Camden, New Jersey.

-After graduating with a Bachelor of Science degree from the University of Notre Dame, Dr. Grana attended medical school at the Northwestern University School of Medicine in Chicago before completing her residency in internal medicine at Temple University in Philadelphia, Pennsylvania.
-Dr. Grana completed her fellowship in hematology and oncology at the Fox Chase Cancer Center and Temple University in Philadelphia where she also completed a post-doctoral fellowship in preventive oncology.
+After graduating with a bachelor of science degree from the University of Notre Dame, Dr. Grana attended medical school at the Northwestern University School of Medicine in Chicago before completing her residency in internal medicine at Temple University in Philadelphia, PA.
+Dr. Grana completed her fellowship in hematology and oncology at the Fox Chase Cancer Center and Temple University in Philadelphia, where she also completed a post-doctoral fellowship in preventive oncology.

-Dr. Grana has received numerous awards including the Johnson & Johnson Community Health Crystal Award in 1999, the American Cancer Society Silver Chalice Award in 1999, the Susan G. Komen for the Cure "Light of Life" award in 2009.
+Dr. Grana has received numerous awards, including the Johnson & Johnson Community Health Crystal Award in 1999, the American Cancer Society Silver Chalice Award in 1999 and the Susan G. Komen for the Cure "Light of Life" award in 2009.

-ALI A. HOUSHMAND is Interim President of Rowan University.
+ALI A. HOUSHMAND is President of Rowan University.

 Throughout his years in academia, Dr. Ali Houshmand has been a professor, academic advisor, director, dean and provost.
-He has published over 40 papers, received several teaching awards and helped establish a highly successful professional studies college.
+He has published more than 40 papers, received several teaching awards and helped establish a highly successful professional studies college.